KeyserDSoze/Rystem/src/Extensions/Concurrency/Rystem.Concurrency.Redis/README.md

 	 raceCondition!.ExecuteAsync(() => CountAsync(2), (i % 2).ToString(), TimeSpan.FromSeconds(2));

 You have the method to execute, a key for more than one concurrent race, and a time span for time window, if you put 2 seconds, you block the execution of further methods for 2 seconds from when first method started.

-### ILockable
-You can inject the ILockable interface for your purpose, like a distributed lock with Blob storage, or redis cache for instance.

-	services.AddLockableIntegration<BlobLockIntegration>();